oracle/coherence-operator/docs/user-guide.md

 The User Guide provides exclusive steps for managing Coherence within Kubernetes.
 For most of the administrative tasks for managing Kubernetes, refer to [Kubernetes](https://kubernetes.io/docs/home/) Documentation.

 The information in this guide is organized into sections that are common and Kubernetes specific tasks.
-Refer to these sections accordingly for managing Coherence:
+Refer to these sections for managing Coherence:
 * [Common Coherence Tasks](#common-coherence-tasks)
 * [Kubernetes Specific Tasks](#kubernetes-specific-tasks)

 # Before You Begin

-See [Before You Begin](quickstart.md#before-you-begin) section in the Quick Start guide.
+Refere to [Before You Begin](quickstart.md#before-you-begin) section in the Quick Start guide.

 All the examples in this guide are installed in a Kubernetes namespace called *sample-coherence-ns*.
 To set this namespace as the active namespace, execute the command: